Logo

 • Download the app from your phone’s app store.

-• Open an account and complete ID verification.
+• Create an account and complete ID verification.

-• Add funds to your Bamboo wallet via bank transfer or card.
+• Add funds to your Bamboo wallet using supported payment methods (for example, bank transfer or card).

-• Begin investing in U.S. or Nigerian stocks, including fractional shares.
+• Invest in U.S. or Nigerian stocks, including fractional shares where offered.

 Is Bamboo Safe?